 Our tour guide will meet you in the arrival hall of Khabarovsk International Airport (exact meeting time will be communicated well in advance per email in accordance to your flight schedule).

 Introductory briefing about the region, the route and the set of rules to observe while travelling in the Soviet Far East.

-Khabarovsk sightseeing: piscatorial museum, Lenin square, Lenin stadium, Amur cliffs, Holy Transfiguration Cathedral, Komsomol Square, state drama theatre and plenty of socialist monuments and brutalist concrete shapes.
+Khabarovsk sightseeing: Lenin square, Lenin stadium, Amur cliffs, Holy Transfiguration Cathedral, Komsomol Square, State Drama theatre and plenty of socialist monuments and Soviet architecture.

 Lunch, dinner and overnight in Khabarovsk.

 DAY 2/3 - Birobidzhan

 Today we'll move west driving along the Trans-Siberian line and head to the Jewish Autonomous Oblast, also known as the Soviet Zion or Israel of the Far East, the one and only Autonomous Oblast within the Russian Federation.

 Although Judaism as a religion ran counter to the Bolshevik party policy of atheism, Lenin wanted to appease minority groups to gain their support and provide examples of tolerance; Joseph Stalin, who took over from Lenin in 1924, initially continued this policy: with the goal of getting Jews to work to be more productive members of society, the government established Komzet, the committee for the agricultural settlement of Jews.